Rajnath Singh: Agnipath Scheme

-The Defence Ministry introduced a revolutionary army recruitment scheme called Agnipath (Agneepatha), for recruitment of soldiers under the rank of commissioned officers.
-The recruitment was pursued for all the three forces, and the selected candidates were termed as "Agniveers".
-This plan is a four-year termed enroll to candidates ageing between 18 - 24 of age.
-Various protests and oppositions were held, against the scheme, questioning about the future of the candidates, procedure and other standards.
-Railways were set on fire and suffered losses in Bihar, Telangana and West Bengal; the opposition also called it as an RSS agenda based scheme.
-The Ministry called it a long pending reform, in the defence field to lower the average of the total military age.
-Further the Delhi High Court also stated that it finds no reason to interfere in the process and the government has brought this "In national Interest" of the country.
+The Defence Ministry introduced a "transformative" military recruitment scheme called Agnipath.
+The recruitment was pursued for all the three forces, and the selected 46,000 candidates were termed as "Agniveers".
+The scheme faced opposition and various protests were held.
+Railway property was set on fire and losses were suffered in Bihar, Telangana and West Bengal; the opposition also called it an RSS agenda.
+The Ministry said it was a long pending reform in the defence field to lower the average age of the military.
+The Delhi High Court stated that it finds no reason to interfere in the process and that the government has brought in the scheme "in national interest".
+Singh has called the scheme "successful".

-Military exercises

-He virtually inaugurated the four-day Indo-Pacific Military Health Exchange (IPMHE) conference.